LIMUNIMI/PerceptualEvaluation/README.rst

    - transcribed performance with method 2 with instrument 3
    - score-informed transcription (auto-alignment + velocity estimation) with instrument 3

-Each score can be computed with the *“Absolute Category Rating with Hidden Reference”* (ACR-HR): score - scorehr + 6
+Each score can be computed with the *Absolute Category Rating with Hidden Reference* (ACR-HR): score - scorehr + 6

 This poll wants to answer to questions 2 and 3.
 Question 2 is answered positively if the hr has high scores and the nr has low scores.